 2. Tour Lewis And Clark Lake Recreational Area

-Located at South Dakota and Nebraska border is Lewis and Clark Lake.
+Located at the South Dakota and Nebraska border is Lewis and Clark Lake.
 This 31,400-acre reservoir is an impoundment of the Missouri River in Yankton, South Dakota.
 Gavins Point Dam manages the water flow while the Nebraskas’ Game and Wildlife manages its recreational area.

 3. View Yankton’s Downtown Public Art